 NHS National Services Scotland - NSS, as a Data Controller will operate the service on behalf of NHSScotland Boards.
-All systems being utilised have role based access controls in place and appropriate auditing functionality for activities undertaken.

 Public Health Scotland are a Data Controller.
 The service is part of the HPS Covid-19 response measures, ensuring patients who have a test result for the virus are informed through digital channels, and patients who test positive can be informed and given advice and treatment promptly by NHSS staff.
 All systems being utilised have role based access controls in place and appropriate auditing functionality for activities undertaken.